Muse-IRS/aetios-muse-systemic-matrix/LICENSING.md

 ---

-## 4. Commercial and Industrial Use Notice
+## 4. Commercial and Industrial Use (Clarification)

-While the code is open source under Apache 2.0, **commercial or industrial deployment of SSF as a systemic control layer** may require a **separate commercial license and compliance agreement**.

-This applies in particular to uses involving:

-- large-scale production systems,
-- safety-critical environments (finance, aviation, energy, defense, government),
+Apache 2.0 already allows commercial use.

+However, SSF is a **systemic control layer**.
+In safety-critical or regulated contexts, organizations commonly require:

+- documented assumptions,
+- audit trails,
+- validation protocols,
+- compliance reporting,
-- regulated infrastructures,
+- certification evidence,
-- high-cost inference pipelines,
-- sovereign or mission-critical AI systems.

-This notice does **not** restrict Apache 2.0 rights, but signals the existence of an **optional commercial governance framework**.
+- long-term maintenance guarantees.

+This repository provides an open reference implementation.
+It does not claim to provide sector-specific certification or compliance out of the box.

 ---

+## 5. Optional Commercial Programs (Non-Restrictive)

+Independent of the Apache 2.0 license rights, maintainers may offer (optional, non-mandatory) commercial programs such as:

+- compliance support and audit documentation,
+- certification-oriented builds,
+- hardened industrial versions,
+- sector-specific adaptations (finance, aviation, energy, defense, government),
+- SLA, support, and long-term maintenance.

+These programs are **optional** and do not restrict Apache 2.0 usage.

+---

-## 5. Dual Licensing Model (Planned)
+## 6. Dual Track Strategy (Planned)

-Aétios Muse Systemic Matrix follows a **dual licensing strategy**:
+Aétios Muse Systemic Matrix follows a dual-track strategy:

-### 5.1 Open Source Track
+### 6.1 Open Source Track
 - Apache License 2.0
 - Community-driven
 - Research, experimentation, evaluation
+- Reference kernel and reproducible benchmarks

-### 5.2 Commercial Track (Optional)
+### 6.2 Industrial Track (Optional)
-- Commercial license agreement
-- Compliance, audit, and certification
-- SLA, support, and long-term maintenance
+- Hardened distributions
+- Compliance tooling
+- Certification support
-- Sector-specific adaptations (finance, aviation, government, etc.)
+- Sector-specific integration layers
+- Long-term maintenance

-The commercial track will be operated by the legal entity **Aétios Muse Systemic Matrix (AMSM)** once formally established.
+The industrial track may later be operated by a formal legal entity once registered.

 ---

-## 6. No Warranty / No Liability
+## 7. No Warranty / No Liability

 Unless explicitly agreed otherwise in writing: